30 FUN Canada Facts That Will Blow Your Mind

 10.)
 Canada’s national animal is actually a beaver.

-It played a pretty crucial role in the history of Canada, what with all the fur trappers, traders, and battles over who would be the fur king of the region.
+It played a pretty crucial role in the history of Canada, with all the fur trappers, traders, and battles over who would be the fur king of the region.
 Then there are the poor beavers themselves, almost hunted to extinction!
 Well, at least they became the national animal of Canada in 1975.
-They’re on the Canadian nickel, too.
+They’re on the Canadian nickel, too!

 11.)
-There are a lot of famous Canadians Living in the US.
+There are a lot of famous Canadians living in the US.

 Seth Rogan, Mike Myers, Justin Bieber, Michael Buble, Alanis Morisette, Keanu Reeves, Jim Carey, Celine Dion, Neil Young, Drake… The list could go on.
 Basically, there are a lot of people from Canada who influence popular culture as we know it!